Combinatorics of double cosets and fundamental domains for the subgroups of the modular group: Introduction

+A {\it cyclic ordering} of a set $X$ with $n$ elements is a free action of the cyclic group $\Z/n$ on $X$.
+If such an action is given, we say that $1\cdot x$, respectively $(-1)\cdot x$ {\it comes after} $x\in X$, respectively {\it comes before} $x$ in the cyclic ordering.
+In this paper we will only consider cyclic orderings of three element sets.

-{\bf Acknowledgements.} The author is grateful to H. Verrill and S. Leli\`evre for interesting discussions and to the Max Planck Institute for Mathematics in Bonn for excellent working conditions and stimulating atmosphere.
+{\bf Acknowledgements.} The first named author is grateful to H.~Verrill and S.~Leli\`evre for interesting discussions.
+The first version of the paper was written while the first named author was visiting the Max Planck Institute for Mathemathics in Bonn.
+This author is grateful to MPIM Bonn for excellent working conditions and stimulating atmosphere.